New Mexico expands its help with filling out court forms - NewsBreak

 New Mexico expands its help with filling out court forms

-SANTA FE, N.M.
-(AP) — New Mexico’s judiciary is expanding public access to court-scribe services that ensure people with limited literacy or disabilities can still fill out crucial court forms.
+SANTA FE — New Mexico's judiciary is expanding public access to court-scribe services that ensure people with limited literacy or disabilities can still fill out crucial court forms.

 Under the program, trained court employees or volunteers read court forms aloud and write down answers for people who would otherwise have difficulties.
 Pilot efforts were conducted in Bernalillo, Roosevelt and Curry counties previously.